Axyl-Back-from-the-Dead/BunnyManager/README.md

 ## Overview

-BunnyManager is a user-friendly application for Android that allows you to download and manage modified versions of the Discord app.
-Enhance your Discord experience with custom features and tweaks that are not available in the official app.
+BunnyManager is a user-friendly application for Android that allows you to download and manage modified versions of the Discord app for **non-rooted devices.** Enhance your Discord experience with custom features and tweaks that are not available in the official app.

 ## Build